Lectures on LHC Physics: QCD

 \subsubsection{Parton densities}

 At the end of Section~\ref{sec:qcd_dy_r} the discussion of different energy regimes for $R$ experimentally makes sense --- at an $e^+ e^-$ collider we can tune the energy of the initial state .
 At hadron colliders the situation is very different.
 The energy distribution of incoming quarks as parts of the colliding protons has to be taken into account.
-If we assume that quarks move collinearly with the surrounding proton, \ie that at the LHC incoming partons have zero $p_T$, we can define a probability distribution for finding a parton just depending on the respective fraction of the proton's momentum.
-For this momentum fraction $x = 0\cdots 1$ the \underline{parton density function} (pdf) is denoted as $f_i(x)$, where $i$ denote the different partons in the proton, for our purposes $u,d,c,s,g$ and depending on the details $b$.
+We first assume that quarks move collinearly with the surrounding proton such that at the LHC incoming partons have zero $p_T$.
+Under that condition we can define a probability distribution for finding a parton just depending on the respective fraction of the proton's momentum.
+For this momentum fraction $x = 0\cdots 1$ the \underline{parton density function} (pdf) is written as $f_i(x)$, where $i$ denotes the different partons in the proton, for our purposes $u,d,c,s,g$ and, depending on the details, $b$.
 All incoming partons we assume to be massless.

 In contrast to so-called structure functions a pdf is not an observable.
-It is a distribution in the mathematical sense, which means it has to produce reasonable results when integrated over together with a test function.
+It is a distribution in the mathematical sense, which means it has to produce reasonable results when we integrate it together with a test function.
 Different parton densities have very different behavior --- for the valence quarks ($uud$) they peak somewhere around $x \lesssim 1/3$, while the gluon pdf is small at $x \sim 1$ and grows very rapidly towards small $x$.
-For some typical part of the relevant parameter space ($x = 10^{-3} \cdots 10^{-1}$) it roughly scales like $f_g(x) \propto x^{-2}$.
+For some typical part of the relevant parameter space ($x = 10^{-3} \cdots 10^{-1}$) the gluon density roughly scales like $f_g(x) \propto x^{-2}$.
 Towards smaller $x$ values it becomes even steeper.
 This steep gluon distribution was initially not expected and means that for small enough $x$ LHC processes will dominantly be gluon fusion processes.